StreamRaiders/streamraiders.github.io/violators.markdown

 	</details>
 	<details>
 		<summary style="font-size:smaller">You are clearly a bot if you are not a viewer/follower of my channel</summary>
+		<p style="font-size:smaller">In XombieMagic's channel on 15/12/2022:</p><blockquote>neahchanart: U can check if the ppl in Streamraiders are in your stream rn.
+If the majority is not: then they are bots.</blockquote>
 		<p style="font-size:smaller">Surprisingly the game does not require chat participation or even having twitch open to play the game, completelly self-contained.</p>
 	</details>
 	<details>